How To Host a Holiday Party

 - Hand-deliver your invites, if possible.
 Sending them through the mail works too, but delivering them in person will show your invitees how excited you are to host them.

 Snacks, drinks, music, and conversation can carry a party pretty far, but a preplanned game could be the secret ingredient that takes your party from fun to fantastic.
 If you don’t have the time to go all-out with a mystery or escape room theme, simple games like holiday bingo or trivia are great, too.
 If you’re inviting a lot of new friends and acquaintances, an icebreaker game, such as a holiday-themed “two truths and a lie,” could be a holly jolly blast.
 And no matter which games you decide on, small prizes like chocolates or gift cards can raise the stakes without making the competition get too heated.

 Utilize Self Storage To Prepare for the Holidays

-Alternatively, you can use storage to store seasonal decorations until you are ready to decorate.
+Alternatively, you can use storage to store seasonal items and decorations until you’re ready to put them to use.
 At Storage of America, we offer a wide variety of storage unit sizes and flexible month-to-month contracts.
 Find a location near you and reserve a unit today so you can spend more time planning your party!